-- Open front make this the perfect nest box for attracting the widest variety of birds
+- Open front makes this the perfect nest box to attract the widest variety of birds

 - Floor removes for easy cleaner